aws-samples/backup-outposts-servers-linux-instance/README.md

 ## Required IAM Permissions to run this runbook

 The AutomationAssumeRole or IAM user, requires the following permissions to successfully run this automation.
-For more information on how to create a role for your SSM Automation and assign the necessary permissions, please visit - https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-setup-iam.html
+For more information on how to create a role for your automation and assign the necessary permissions to it, please visit - https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-setup-iam.html

 - **ec2:DescribeImages**
 - **ec2:DescribeSnapshots**